rinnnshinnn/my-landing-page/README.md

 Welcome to the Discover Philippines travel guide.
 Explore the most beautiful tourist spots in the Philippines.

+## Live Demo

+Take a look at the live demo of this webpage at [https://rinnnshinnn.github.io/my-landing-page/](https://rinnnshinnn.github.io/my-landing-page/).

 ## Top Destinations

 ### Boracay Beach